windy-schmieder/CEE-4200-Final-Project/README.md

 For all of the next files make sure that you replace the file_path at the beginning of the document with the file path of the data.csv file that you have downloaded
 ## FILE #2: "Resilience & Reliability Checker.ipynb"

-This file allows you to calculate the average resilience and reliability of a specific contingency plan you input in the function of refvised_outflow_policy.
+This file allows you to calculate the average resilience and reliability of a specific contingency plan you input in the function of revised_outflow_policy.
 Currently, the values in this file represent that of the optimal contingency plan.

 ## File #3: "Genetic Algorithm.ipynb"